Mazurka: Sweden

 In Swedish folk music, the quaver or eight-note polska has a similar rhythm to the mazurka, and the two dances have a common origin.
 The international version of the mazurka was also introduced under that name during the nineteenth century.

 United States

 The mazurka survives in some old-time fiddle tunes, and also in early Cajun music, though it has largely fallen out of Cajun music now.
 In the Southern United States it was sometimes known as a "mazuka".
-Polish Mazurka was danced in upstate New York in the 1950s and 1960s (similarly to the krakowiak, millenium of Christianity) in Polish community centers or social clubs, which can be found throughout the US.
-The polka remains the best known dance of the Nation of Poland and its people and is regularly danced at weddings, dance halls and public events (e.g., summers outdoors, barn dances) in US.
+Polish Mazurka was danced in upstate New York in the 1950s and 1960s (similarly to the krakowiak, millennium of Christianity) in Polish community centers or social clubs, which can be found throughout the US.
+The polka remains the best known Polish dance and is regularly seen at weddings, dance halls and public events (e.g., summers outdoors, barn dances) in the US.

 California

 In addition to being part of the repertoire of Irish traditional music sessions, the mazurka has been played by a wide variety of cultural groups in California.
 The mazurka first came to Alta California during the Spanish period and danced among Californios.
 Later, the renowned guitarist Manuel Y. Ferrer, who was born in Baja California to Spanish parents and learned guitar from a Franciscan friar in Santa Barbara but made his career in the San Francisco Bay Area, arranged mazurkas for the guitar.
 During the early 20th century, the mazurka became part of the repertoire of Italian American musicians in San Francisco playing in the ballo liscio style.
 Pianist Sid LeProtti, an important Oakland-born early jazz musician on the west coast, stated that before jazz took off, he and other musicians in Barbary Coast clubs played mazurkas in addition to waltzes, two-steps, marches, polkas, and schottisches.
 One mazurka, played on harmonica, was collected by Sidney Robertson Cowell for the WPA California Folk Music Project in 1939 in Tuolumne County.